-3.7 Borrow Area Monitoring and Maintenance (BAMM)
+3.7 Borrow Area Management and Monitoring (BAMM) Program

-To ensure the efficient and effective use of limited sediment resources in Louisiana, a Borrow Area Monitoring and Maintenance (BAMM) project was initiated and funded through CIAP as a part of the Performance Evaluation and Science Monitoring Project.
+To ensure the efficient and effective use of limited sediment resources in Louisiana, a Borrow Area Management and Monitoring (BAMM) Program was initiated and funded through CIAP as a part of the Performance Evaluation and Science Monitoring Project.
 The BAMM project provides information to understand the evolution of the borrow pits (inland, riverine, and offshore) over time, especially the infilling characteristics (rate and types of sediment), gradient and depth of the pit-slopes, and the potential development of hypoxic conditions.
 Also a numerical modeling effort was undertaken to analyze and evaluate potential adverse impacts to wave climate and hydrodynamics if large inland borrow areas are dredged to mine approximately 50 MCY of sediment since borrow areas of this size are being considered for Master Plan project implementation.